vineshmaroam/WebApp_STT/README.md

-# Speech Transcription Web App with Google TTS
+# Speech Transcription Web App with DeepGram TTS

 A Flask web application that transcribes audio files using DeepGram's speech-to-text (STT) and converts text to speech (TTS) using Google's TTS API.